aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 },
 ````

+> Info
 > Instead of referencing the min file you could also reference `Intl.complete` to include the Unicode CLDR locale data.
 For
-more info about that consult the [official Polyfill docs](https://github.com/andyearnshaw/Intl.js/#locale-data)
+more info about that consult the [official Polyfill docs](https://github.com/andyearnshaw/Intl.js/#locale-data).

 ### Use Internationalization API Polyfill with Webpack